ADA-GWU/2024-a1-db-migration-ShamsiyyaAlakbarova/README.md

     (1, 'Chemistry'),<br>
     (3, 'Chess');<br>
 <br>
-In assignment we have to tables, STUDENTS and INTERESTS.
+In assignment we have two tables, <b>STUDENTS</b> and <b>INTERESTS</b>.
 This script creates these tables, and inserts values into the tables.
 Select this script and run it by pressing run button or F5 key.
-To check if tables are created, run these commands: Select * from STUDENTS; and Select * from INTERESTS;<br>
+To check if tables are created, run these commands: <b>Select * from STUDENTS;</b> and <b>Select * from INTERESTS;</b><br>
 Step 2.
 Now we have two tables in our HW1 database.
+We have to:<br>
-We have to Rename the STUDENTS.ST_ID to STUDENTS.STUDENT_ID.<br> Change the length of STUDENTS.ST_NAME and STUDENTS.ST_LAST from 20 to 30.<br>
+1. Rename the STUDENTS.ST_ID to STUDENTS.STUDENT_ID.<br>
+2. Change the length of STUDENTS.ST_NAME and STUDENTS.ST_LAST from 20 to 30.<br>
- Change the name of the INTERESTS.INTEREST to INTERESTS and its type to array of strings.<br>
+ 3. Change the name of the INTERESTS.INTEREST to INTERESTS and its type to array of strings.<br>
  Open "migration" file.
 You will see this script there:<br>
  ALTER TABLE STUDENTS RENAME COLUMN ST_ID TO STUDENT_ID;<br>
 ALTER TABLE STUDENTS ALTER COLUMN ST_NAME TYPE VARCHAR(30);<br>